Children & Youth with Diverse Needs

 The Life Skills Program provides life skills programming for children and youth with diverse needs.
 The goals is to learn new skills and enjoy the community facilities and events in the South Peace.
 The program is typically in a group setting and the children and youth take part in a variety of activities such as swimming, art, yoga, dance, Dungeons & Dragons Club, outside fun, and gym activities.
 The program is held off-site and most of the activities are afternoon to early evening.
 The program also has linked the Special Olympics and a supported work program through the Dawson Creek Mirror newspaper.

-A a summer recreational program in July and August providing a fun-filled summer for children with diverse needs.
+A summer recreational program in July and August providing a fun-filled summer for children with diverse needs.
 The activities are designed to meet the needs of the individual child with the focus on fun and community engagement.

 Location of Lifeskills and Summer Camp Clubhouses